 As part of the annual evaluation of the Professional Update process there will be a 1% sampling of the Reflective Professional Learning Records of the registrants who have signed off.
 This sample will also be representative of the various categories of posts that exist across registrants.
 Information held on the MyGTCS, SOPRA, Gateway and bespoke systems will be gathered and analysed in order to provide an insight into the patterns and trends of professional learning across local authorities, institutions, organisations and nationally and provide useful information in terms of the contribution of Professional Learning to the national agenda.
 There will also be a 1% sampling of sign-offs each year in order to check for consistency of application of the principles of Professional Update.

 Your learning and teaching should not be judged during your PRD/ PU.
 If line managers have concerns about learning and teaching then these should be addressed through other support mechanisms, conversations and perhaps ultimately HR processes.
 The focus of PRD and PU is the teacher’s commitment to ongoing professional learning.

-LNCT agreements and policies for your local authority will give guidance around any documentation that is required.
+Local Negotiating Committee for Teachers (LNCT) agreements and policies for your local authority will give guidance around any documentation that is required.
 GTC Scotland have expressed that the process should not be overly bureaucratic and there should be no duplication required across systems.
 Reviewees may wish to self-reflect using a coaching wheel, or other model, and may use this to support and direct the professional learning conversation and support the identification of any potential next steps.
-The quality of the professional learning conversation, is not the paperwork.
+The quality of the professional learning conversation is not the paperwork.
 The records are there only as an aide memoire, nothing else, and concise, reflective entries should be recorded for significant activities only.

 Local authorities and employers have an important role in ensuring PRD is valued and seen as a positive experience for teachers and schools.